 IBM ContextForge's Open-Source Approach

-IBM ContextForge represents the open-source approach to MCP gateway infrastructure, offering full customization through Apache 2.0 licensing.
+IBM ContextForge represents the open-source approach to MCP gateway infrastructure, offering customization through Apache 2.0 licensing.
 This model serves organizations with specific requirements for code access and self-hosted control.

 Building AI on IBM ContextForge